jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 __Chapter 2 Objectives__

-  * Understand how the Unix Operating System was created
+  * Understand how and why the Unix Operating System was created
   * Understand the contributions of Ken Thompson and Dennis Ritchie to Unix
   * Understand the contributions of Richard Stallman to Unix, Linux, GNU, and FLOSS
   * Understand the contributions of Linus Torvalds to the creation of Linux